Ireland's Ancient East on Dublin's doorstep

 Or take the wilder route, and go straight to the Slieve Blooms.
 Studded with rural villages, the Slieve Bloom Nature Reserve – a special area of conservation – is known for its mountain blanket bog, as well as being home to the hen harrier, a rare bird of prey.
 As you make your way towards Tullamore, dine out on the fine local fare at The Blue Apron.

-A triple tipple, tales of stallions and stars, ancient battlefields and a sprawling mansion that has seen destruction and rebirth in its time, your time-traveling continues.Explore Day 3
+A triple tipple, tales of stallions and stars, ancient battlefields and a sprawling mansion that has seen destruction and rebirth in its time, your time-travelling continues.Explore Day 3

 The water of life